germanfrelo/setting-up-frontend-web-dev-project/README.md

 #### Editor integrations

-It's also recommended to use the [Stylelint extension for the code editor](https://stylelint.io/user-guide/integrations/editor).
+It's also recommended to use a [Stylelint extension for the code editor](https://stylelint.io/user-guide/integrations/editor).

 - For VS Code: [my installation and configuration of the Stylelint extension for VS Code](https://github.com/germanfrelo/my-frontend-web-development-setup#stylelint-extension-for-vscode).